MUKUL821/Zepplin-Death-Cause-Detector/README.md

-# Zepplin-Death-Cause-Detector
+# Zeppelin-Death-Cause-Detector
-Using Zepplin and Spark
+Using Zeppelin and Spark

 **Zeppelin**, a web-based notebook that enables interactive data analytics.
 You can make beautiful data-driven, interactive and collaborative documents with SQL, Scala and more.